etherealcutscenes-oss/Grand-Frontiers/README.md

 			   Grand Frontiers Modpack

-Yes, this CKAN preset has seven full systems.
-This took around half a week to sort out all the mods.
+Yes, this CKAN preset has seven full systems.(eight with stock) This took around half a week to sort out all the mods.

 CKAN MUST BE INSTALLED.
 Link:https://github.com/KSP-CKAN/CKAN/releases.
 When CKAN is launched, click file, Install from .ckan, go inside the folder this is in, and click open on optimized or regular.
 Then, click apply.
 All of these fantastic mods will then start applying to your ksp folder.